Crater Lake National Park

 Photo Ability: We cater to all levels of photography experience on this tour.

-While we are “photo experts”, we aren’t always “camera experts.”
-It is imperative that you have a basic idea of camera functionality and that you know how to work your functions on the camera (how to adjust the light meter, focal points, aperture, shutter speed and ISO are some key elements).
+While Toni is an expert photographer, she is not necessarily versed in the unique functionality of all cameras.
+It is imperative that you have a basic idea of camera functionality and that you know how to work the functions on your camera (how to adjust the light meter, focal points, aperture, shutter speed and ISO are some key elements).
 That way we can focus our time on ideal settings, and compositions.

 Camera Gear